Chris Brown: 2013–2015: X and Royalty

 Brown's sixth studio album, X was released on September 16, 2014.
 The album received positive reviews from critics, that considered it a big improvement compared to its critically panned predecessor Fortune.
-Brad Wete of Billboard reviewing X described Brown as "a talent whose skill for hit singles and agile performances is only matched by his knack for cannonballing into career-threatening pools of legal and PR problems", At the 2015 Grammy Awards, the album was nominated for the Best Urban Contemporary Album, while "New Flame" was nominated for Best R&B Performance and Best R&B Song.
+Brad Wete of Billboard reviewing X described Brown as "a talent whose skill for hit singles and agile performances is only matched by his knack for cannonballing into career-threatening pools of legal and PR problems", At the 2015 Grammy Awards, the album was nominated for Best Urban Contemporary Album, while "New Flame" was nominated for Best R&B Performance and Best R&B Song.
 Commercially, the album debuted at number two on the US Billboard 200 selling 146,000 copies in its first week, becoming his sixth consecutive top ten debut in the US.
 X has been certified double platinum by the RIAA.
 Pushing the promotion for the album further, Brown performed and appeared at several televised music events and music festivals across the US.

 On February 24, 2015, Brown released his first collaborative studio album with Tyga, titled Fan of a Fan: The Album.
-The album was a follow-up to the pairs' 2010 mixtape Fan of a Fan, and its lead single "Ayo" received commercial success.
+The album was a follow-up to the pairs' 2010 mixtape Fan of a Fan, and its lead single "Ayo" received international commercial success.
 In early 2015, Brown also embarked on his Between the Sheets Tour with Trey Songz.

-In spring 2015, Brown was featured on DJ Deorro's song "Five More Hours", which received worldwide success.
-On June 24, Brown released "Liquor" as the first single from his seventh studio album, titled Royalty, being dedicated to his daughter.
-On October 16, he revealed the album cover.
+In March 2015, Brown was featured on DJ Deorro's song "Five More Hours", which received worldwide success.
+On June 24, Brown released "Liquor" as the first single from his seventh studio album, titled Royalty, which was dedicated to his daughter, who appears on the album cover.
 On October 13, 2015, Brown announced that Royalty would be released on November 27, 2015.
-After it was revealed that the album has been pushed back to December 18, 2015, in exchange on November 27, 2015, he released a free 34-track mixtape called Before the Party as a prelude to Royalty, which features guest appearances from Rihanna, Wiz Khalifa, Pusha T, Kelly Rowland, Wale, Tyga, French Montana and Fetty Wap.
-The mixtape is composed by previously unreleased tracks that Brown recorded in different studio sessions between 2012 and 2015.
-Royalty was released on December 18, 2015, and debuted at number 3 on the US Billboard 200, selling 184,000 units (162,000 in pure album sales) in its first week.
-Brown directed and released eight music videos for the songs of Royalty, serializing them to construct a linear story.
-According to Iyana Robertson of Vibe, Brown on the album "sticks to the absence of a sonic script", showcasing "a pure, palpable display of an "outside of the box" approach to music".
-Robertson said that lyrically the album "waves goodbye to amour on its way out the door", noting it to be a "stark contrast to 2014's X, which included professions of affection".
+After it was revealed that the album had been pushed back to December 18, 2015, on November 27, 2015, he released a free 34-track mixtape titled Before the Party as a prelude to Royalty.
+The mixtape features guest appearances from Rihanna, Wiz Khalifa, Pusha T, Kelly Rowland, Wale, Tyga, French Montana, and Fetty Wap.
+The mixtape is composed of previously unreleased tracks that Brown recorded during various studio sessions between 2012 and 2015.
+Royalty was released on December 18, 2015, and debuted at number three on the US Billboard 200, selling 184,000 units (162,000 in pure album sales) in its first week.
+Brown directed and released eight music videos for the songs on Royalty, serializing them to construct a linear story.
+According to Iyana Robertson of Vibe, Brown on the album "sticks to the absence of a sonic script", showcasing "a pure, palpable display of an 'outside of the box' approach to music".
+Robertson added that lyrically, the album "waves goodbye to amour on its way out the door", noting it as a "stark contrast to 2014's X, which included professions of affection".